Snow Plowing and Salting

 View the Snow Removal Map

 City crews will begin applying salt to roadways when either snow or ice begins to accumulate and cause unsafe traveling conditions.
-The city applies brine solution to major roadways in advance of a storm to provide additional safety.
 The use of rock salt is the most efficient and cost-effective method of snow and ice control for small amounts of winter precipitation.
 The amount used is based on total accumulation, temperature and traffic conditions.

 Crews begin an all-out plowing operation whenever two inches of snow have accumulated on paved services and snow is still falling.